PReMiuM: An R Package for Profile Regression Mixture Models using Dirichlet Processes: Mixing of the MCMC algorithm

 \section{Mixing of the MCMC algorithm}

 The likelihood of the DPMM is invariant to the order of cluster labels but the prior specification of the stick breaking construction is not.
 Therefore, to ensure adequate mixing across orderings, it is important to include label-switching moves.
-In this package we have implemented the two label switching moves proposed by \cite{PR08} as well as a third label switching move proposed by \citep{HLR13}.
-This latter move updates the new cluster weights so they are something like their expected value conditional upon the new allocations.
-See \citep{HLR13} for more details on the performance of this sampler.
+In this package we have implemented the two label switching moves proposed by \cite{PR08} as well as a third label switching move proposed by \cite{HLR13}.
+This latter move updates the cluster weights so that for each cluster being updated, the proposed new weight is the expected value of the weight conditional upon the new allocations, adjusted by the ratio of the existing weight and its expected value conditional upon the existing allocations, with the weights appropriately renormalised.
+See Equation~6 of \cite{HLR13} for details of the move, and more generally for a review of the sampler performance.

 Even with these label switching moves, convergence may be problematic and the user must address this issue using diagnostic tools.
 One difficulty in this respect is that there are no parameters in the model that can reliably demonstrate convergence.
 The parameters of the fixed effects tend to converge very quickly, regardless of the underlying clustering, as they are not cluster specific and therefore are not a good indication of the overall convergence.
+Plotting functions to assess convergence of the global parameters are included in the package and are discussed in Section \ref{sec:example}.
 The cluster parameters, such as the $\theta_c$'s, cannot be tracked as their number (and their labels) can change from one iteration to the next.
 The concentration parameter $\alpha$ is not a reliable indicator of convergence either, as discussed in \cite{HLR13}.

 To overcome this challenge, we have implemented the computation of the marginal model posterior $p(\mathbf{Z}|\mathbf{D})$ as an additional diagnostic tool.
 This represents the posterior distribution of the allocations given the data, having marginalised out all the other parameters \citep{HLR13}.
 The marginal model posterior is computed for each run of the MCMC and it has proved very effective for our real examples to compare runs with different initialisations and identify runs that were significantly different from others.
 Our experience suggests that it is harder for the MCMC algorithm to split rather than merge clusters.
 This means that it is important to initialise the algorithm with a number of cluster which is greater than the number of clusters that the algorithm will convergence to.
 The marginal model posterior can help to assess what such number is for each specific example.